TF-devops/sandbox-v2/README.md

 # sandbox-v2 with ansible-scripts
-1. Create Kubernetes master and node vms with centos 7 os
+1. Create vms for Kubernetes master and node with centos 7 os

 2. Generate ssh key for user using below command